The principles outlined in the section on Income determination also apply for deductible costs.

 The above benefit has been extended to investments lower than EUR 2.5 million made between 1 April 2019 and 31 December 2019.
 In addition, investments can also be made up to 30 June 2020, provided that by 31 December 2019 the purchase order has already been accepted and that advances payments have been wired for at least 20% of the amount.

-Furthermore, as for the so-called 'hyper depreciation', purchase cost for qualified tangible assets (such as hi-tech, cloud, ultra-broadband, industrial robotics, digital manufacturing, IT security, etc.) incurred between 1 January and 31 December are increased by:
+Furthermore, as for the so-called 'hyper depreciation', purchase costs for qualified tangible assets (such as hi-tech, cloud, ultra-broadband, industrial robotics, digital manufacturing, IT security, etc.) incurred between 1 January and 31 December 2019 are increased by:

 - 170% for investments up to EUR 2.5 million.